rfelipe03/lite-stdlib/README.md

 # lite-stdlib
-Rewriting the standard C libraries using C and x64 Assembly
+Rewriting the standard C libraries using x64 Assembly